The Valleys series 2: Storylines

-The following day, after spending the night in bed with Jason, Jenna receives a visit from her Mum to take her down to London for the interview.
-Panicking that she'll find out what she's been up to, Jenna quickly gets dressed and leaves.
+The following day, after spending the night in bed with Jason, Jenna receives a visit from her mother to take her down to London for the interview.
+Panicking that her mother will find out what she's been up to, Jenna quickly gets dressed and leaves.
 During her interview for Nuts, Jenna's told that she's wanted on the cover of the magazine with Lateysha.
-To celebrate the success of the interview, Jenna and Jason go out for a drink.
-Elsewhere, Leeroy returns to the house with flowers for Jenna.
-Everyone then meets Jenna and Jason on a night out and there's an immediate love triangle between Jenna, Jason and Leeroy as both boys try to compete for her attention.
-Jenna's confused over her feelings and doesn't know whom to choose but ends up going to bed alone.
-Leeroy leaves the next day to return to the studio, and Jenna's more confused than ever.
-AK has the girls doing a photoshoot the next day with animals such as snakes and spiders leaving them all scared.
-However, Lateysha gets involved in the photoshoot and AK regrets giving Jenna the bigger opportunity instead of Lateysha.
-That night, Carley decides to stay in as she's feeling unwell but Chidgey thinks it's to do with her growing feelings for him.
-Natalee and Chidgey call a truce on the night out but it soon turns to bickering again when her asks if he can try and pull Carley.
-The following day, Carley's still ill and can't go to DJ for Radio Cardiff with Liam.
-Instead, Liam goes alone and everyone is happy of his success.
-Jenna goes to meet Leeroy and she tells him that they have a connection, something she doesn't have with Jason.
+That night, Carley decides to stay in as she's feeling unwell, but Chidgey thinks it's to do with her growing feelings for him.
+Natalee and Chidgey call a truce on the night out, but it soon turns into bickering again, when she asks if he can try and pull Carley.

-On Jenna's big day, her and Natalee go down to London for the Nuts photoshoot.
-When the girls awake and realise they've gone without them, they're not happy and pack their bags to follow them there, and Carley's confused over Jenna and Natalee's sudden friendship.
-Shocked at how all of the girls have gone to England, the boys prove how Welsh they are by going camping in a field but it's ruined when sheep steal their tent.
-Returning home, the boys go all out to bring random girls back but it's ruined when the girls get back from London.
+On Jenna's big day, she and Natalee go down to London for the Nuts photoshoot.
 Natalee finally apologises to Carley and says she'll spend more time with her, but then leaves her for Anthony.
-Back at the house, Chidgey and Carley discuss their situation and Jenna finally chooses Jason over Leeroy.
+Back at the house, Chidgey and Carley discuss their situation, and Jenna finally chooses Jason over Leeroy.